An application has to be filed with the High Court in the following manner:

 set out on the Internet website of the Ministry of Law.
 Please click

 Complete the relevant forms (all forms have to be typed except for the

 Statement of Affairs which can be handwritten).
 Do not sign on both the

 Affidavit in Support of Debtor’s Bankruptcy Application and the Affidavit

 Verifying Statement of Affairs yet (See Step 4 below).

-Proceed to the Insolvency Office managed by the Ministry of Law to place a bankruptcy deposit of $1,850 with the
+Step 3You will need to place a bankruptcy deposit of $1,850 with the Official Assignee.

 Bring the temporary receipt and completed documents to the Supreme Court’s